The majority of those who join the NHS Organ Donor Register choose to donate all their organs. However, you can also choose to donate your tissues.

 Heart valves can be transplanted to save the lives of children born with heart defects and adults with damaged heart valves.

 Donated skin can be used as a natural dressing to help treat people with serious burns by stopping infections and to reduce scarring and reduce pain.

 Donated bone can be used for people receiving artificial joint replacements.
 It can also replace bone that has been removed due to illness or injury and help reduce pain and improve mobility.

 Tendons attach bones and muscles to each other and donated tendons can be used to help rebuild damaged joints.

 We will only use tissue from a donor with their consent or with their family’s consent after they die.
-You can give your consent by:
+To become a tissue donor:

-Everyone can join the NHS Organ Donor Register regardless of age, as long as they are:
+Everyone can join the NHS Organ Donor Register regardless of age, as long as they: